limix/CellRegMap/input_files.md

 As tests are independent, we recommend parallelising as much as possible, for example submitting independent jobs for each chromosome, gene, or even gene-SNP pair.

 ## Covariates, cell contexts and repeatedness are fixed
-W, C, K (or hK) remain the same across all tests (i.e., across all SNP-gene pairs).
+W, C, hK (and thus K) remain the same across all tests (i.e., across all SNP-gene pairs).

 # Dimensionality